hepabolu/programming-by-stealth/docs/pbs86.md

 hoistDemo();
 ```

 When you run the above code, the `hoistDemo()` function will be called, creating a new scope.
 Inside that scope the first line of code (ignoring comments) calls a function named `hoistedFunction()`.
 The second line of actual code declares that function.
 You might imagine that means the first line will fail.
-But, when you run the entire code snippet in a JavaScript console you’ll see that it doesn’t throw an error, and, that the string `'I exist already!'` will get logged.
+But, when you run the entire code snippet in a JavaScript console, you’ll see that it doesn’t throw an error and that the string `'I exist already!'` will get logged.
 How?
 Hoisting!

 Under the hood, the JavaScript interpreter reordered the contents of the function `hoistDemo()` so that all function declarations are at the top.
 The code is, in effect, silently transformed into the following: